 This course is part of the minor Global Affairs and is open to Political Science Students as an elective course.

-This course critically examines how global problems are – and be better – governed.
-Contemporary society is heavily globalised, as seen in matters such as armed conflicts, digital technologies, ecological degradations, economic instabilities, geopolitical shifts, humanitarian crises, identity struggles, pandemics, and social inequalities.
+This course critically examines how global problems are – and might differently be – governed.
+Contemporary society is heavily globalised, as seen in matters such as armed conflicts, digital technologies, ecological degradations, economic instabilities, geopolitical shifts, humanitarian crises, identity struggles, inequalities, and pandemics.
 Governing these global developments – shaping and directing them in positive directions – is one of today’s greatest political challenges.
-This course introduces students to the measures, actors, structures, and ideologies that currently govern – and might in future differently govern – the globe.
+This course introduces students to the measures, institutions, practices, structures and ideologies that currently govern – and might in future differently govern – the globe.